 After this important step I open all pictures on my Macbook.
 I do the first sorting and delete the pictures which are a 100% NO!

 Then I start to upload the photos into my Lightroom cloud to do the fine screening.
-I give the ones I wanna edit a five star rank which makes it easier for me to find them later.
+I give the ones I want to edit a five star rank which makes it easier for me to find them back later.

 5TH STEP: EDITING THE PICTURES